 Some of you may be missing the kanohi ki te kanohi, face to face contact of in person classes in the studio.
 We have created a beautiful little haven here in Helensville for people to come into to receive their yoga and to relax in.
 It has been exciting and a privilege to have had so many students over the years coming into the space, adding their positive energy and leaving a little bit calmer and more at peace.

 But it is the essence of yoga practice itself that is the vehicle for you to find that peace within you.
-The studio and even teacher are more like a container - let's say the garage for that vehicle!
+Your teacher is your guide and how you receive the teachings can be in many forms, at the moment online is that delivery space.

 During our yoga this term we spent the last two weeks setting intentions- called a Sankalpa in the yoga tradition I am trained in.
 This was to honour and mark the beginning of Matariki, before the re-emergence of the star cluster known as Matariki or Pleiades.
 To harness the energy of this powerful time, the power of the stars and ritual, to bring our desires and wishes from our hearts and minds into fruition...